splconline/splc-scripts/courseaccruals/README.md

 ## Instructions

 Put `course_income.csv` in this folder, then run the notebook.
+To begin a new term, run the 'New Term' notebook, then for subsequent months, run the 'Monthly' notebook, to show updated values (then manually update the values in the spreadsheet for that month).